cjhuo/Android-Samsung-Ble-APIs-Bluez/README.md

 S3's API was developed based on stack from [Bluez](http://www.bluez.org/).
 I guess HTC's APIs is also based on Bluez but not sure.

-S4's API is developed based on stack from broadcom called Bluedroid.
-I guess Samsung the reason why Samsung made this change is because Samsung's mobile devices reply on Broadcom's bluetooth chip and Broadcom claims to [provide their bluetooth stack in Android 4.2 for free](http://www.broadcom.com/press/release.php?id=s721534).
+S4's API is developed based on stack from Broadcom called Bluedroid.
+I guess the reason why Samsung made this change is because Samsung's mobile devices reply on Broadcom's bluetooth chip and Broadcom claims to [provide their bluetooth stack in Android 4.2 for free](http://www.broadcom.com/press/release.php?id=s721534).